viswanath27/rag/kg_rag/docs/md_files/graphrag.md

 Indexing phase is used to create the index for the given text.
 This index is used to query

 ### Source documents
+All the soruce documents are processed and organized in this stage.
+This is more of understanding the format and accordingly process the documents to extract the data.

 ### Text Chunking
+This is the chunking strategy which is used to chunk the documents.
+This is completly dependent upon the how is our document organized and what is the best approach to do so.

 ### Entity Extraction